jay0815/match/README.md

 # match
- a tool which can accept  any parrtern and find in target  char
+ a tool which can accept any parrtern(typeof 'parrtern' === string) and find in target  char